-NEA will build and complete 50 electric charging stations in Nepal in the next 6 months.
-The news will excite the prospects for electronic vehicles in Nepal and deservedly so.
-Nepal Electricity Authority had started establishing 50 EV (Electric Vehicle) chargers at 32 separate spots along the major highways last year.
-As per the news, all of those electric charging stations will be ready within 6 months.
+The authority established 50 EV (Electric Vehicle) chargers at 32 separate spots along the major highways last year.
+As per the news, all of those electric charging stations have now come into function.

-One of the major reasons, people have chosen to stay away from EVs is the lack of charging convenience.
-That concern can now subside for many as NEA’s project would cover long-distance riders across the highways.
+One of the major reasons people have chosen to stay away from EVs is the lack of charging convenience.
+That concern can now gradually subside for many as NEA’s project would cover long-distance EV riders/drivers across the highways.

-NEA is building charging stations along the highways to make them accessible to potentially every EV rider.
-As per the plan, the authority is setting up 5 charging stations in each province.
-Kathmandu will have 10 and the remaining five will be set up as per the need.
+NEA installed charging stations along the highways to make them accessible to possibly every EV owner.
+As per the plan, the authority set up 5 charging stations in each province.
+Kathmandu has 10 and the remaining five have been allocated as per the need.

-NEA has determined the charging spots on the designated areas.
+NEA has determined the charging spots in the designated areas.
 The authority has reached an agreement for the procurement of charging machines.
-Currently, it is connecting to connect the charging points to establish electricity.
+Currently, it is connected to connect the charging points to establish electricity.

 Asian Development Bank has extended financial support for this project.
-Each charging station will cost Rs.80 lakh.
-This will total 40 lakh for the planned 50 charging stations.
+Each charging station will cost Rs 80 lakh.

 Full Charge Won’t Take Long